How to Build an Urban Get Home Bag for CBRN Disasters

 The individual who drives 10 minutes to work in local traffic can easily walk home in an hour or so, which makes for a far more minimalist get home bag build versus someone having to hike 20 highway miles back home.
 A longer travel time means more resources and possible complications to consider along the way.

 Your get home plan should also account for other family members.
-Will you go straight home in a disaster?
+Will you go straight home during natural disasters?
 What if you have children?
 You may need to make a stop to secure the rest of your family at the local school first.

 Simply put, you must have an intimate understanding of the demands of your journey so that you can properly prepare.